henri/volume_check/README.md

 Requirements
 ---------
- - Mac OS X 10.6 or later (may work with earlier versions of OS X)
+ - Mac OS X 10.6 or later (may work with earlier versions of OS X).
+Mac OS X 10.7 or later is reccomened.
  - Directly Attached Stroage